-A Fines Enforcement Officer can discuss a range of options with you about how to pay your fine.
-You will need the details of your income and expenditure to come to an agreement.
-When financial circumstances change you may be able to have a new plan drawn up but only if a fines enforcement officer agrees.
+A fines enforcement officer can discuss a range of options with you for paying your fine.
+You'll need the details of your income and expenditure to come to an agreement.
+If your financial circumstances change, you might be able to have a new plan drawn up, but only if a fines enforcement officer agrees.

 The court might ask you to get help from a debt adviser.
 Get help from your local Citizens Advice Bureau.